Aurora: Towards Universal Generative Multimodal Time Series Forecasting: Aurora

 \subsubsection{Multimodal Alignment}

-In multimodal time series forecasting, the time modality occupies the dominant position and information from other modalities can serve as domain-specific knowledge to guide the extraction of temporal representations, thus enhancing the cross-domain generalization capability.
+In multimodal time series forecasting, the time series modality occupies the dominant role and information from other modalities can serve as domain-specific knowledge to guide the extraction of temporal representations, thus enhancing the cross-domain generalization capability.
 In Aurora, we explicitly implement the above informative flow through a Modality-Guided Multi-head Self-Attention mechanism.
-First, we capture the correlations between the time modality and others through Cross-Attention based VisionGuider and TextGuider:
+First, we capture the correlations between the time series modality and others through Cross-Attention based VisionGuider and TextGuider:

-where VAttn and TAttn are unnormalized attention scores, separately denoting the correlations between time modality and image or text modality. $\text{Corr}\in\mathbb{R}^{n^{time}\times n^{time}}$ denotes the inherent temporal correlations bridged through the cross-modality correlations.
+where VAttn and TAttn are unnormalized attention scores, separately denoting the correlations between time modality and image or text modality. $\text{Corr}\in\mathbb{R}^{n^{time}\times n^{time}}$ denotes the inherent correlations inside the time series modality, bridged through the text-image correlations.
 We also introduce $W\in\mathbb{R}^{K^{image}\times K^{text}}$ as a learnable metric~\citep{qiu2025duet} to further tune the semantic distances.
-This process can help bridge the correlations between time series tokens through multimodal information, capable of leveraging domain knowledege to guided the modeling of temporal dynamics.
+Therefore, this process helps bridge the correlations between time series tokens via a perspective of multimodal domain information.
 We then inject $\text{Corr}$ into the temporal encoding process: